-I never get tired of walking through Galway’s Latin quarter.
-For me this is the heart of the city from its festive overhead bunting to its lively street buskers.
+We never get tired of walking through Galway’s Latin quarter.
+For us this is the heart of the city, from its festive overhead bunting to its lively street buskers.
 The nightlife in The Latin Quarter is arguably the best in the country from daily trad sessions to live bands every night, cocktail bars to pubs serving the finest pint of Guinness.
 It’s choice of restaurants doesn’t disappoint either, from gourmet restaurants to delicious street food.
 Watching the world go by as you enjoy a coffee (or a lunchtime glass of wine) is even a hobby in itself!

 The Long Walk

 Continue down Galway’s Latin quarter, past the Spanish Arch until you reach what is undoubtedly one of the most famous corners of Galway, The Long Walk.
 I am still not sure just why it is called the long walk when it is in fact a rather short one!
 You will pass rows of colourful houses, watch swans lazily swimming by and if you are lucky you may even catch a Galway hooker or a stray seal trying to check out the craic in the city.

 Galway is the perfect city for a weekend break and whatever you get up to you are sure to have fun in the city of the tribes.

 We are Nicola and Ronan Lavin experts in finding unique accommodation all over the world.
 Nominated as top 6 travel bloggers in Ireland we are dedicated to helping you find authentic and immersive travel experiences to help you plan your perfect vacation